-From 2015 to 2018 he was part-time teacher at the Department, focusing on international history and security.
-In the summer 2017 he became an Associated Fellow of the UK’s Higher Education Academy.
+From 2015 to 2018 he was also a part-time teacher at the Department of International Politics at the University of Aberystwyth, focusing on international history and security.
+In summer 2017, he became an Associate Fellow of the UK’s Higher Education Academy.
 He previously worked as a Research Assistant for the College of Europe (Natolin Campus, Warsaw).

 In his free time, Quincy has been music editor at enola.be for over a decade and counting: he writes about jazz, blues and experimental music.
 His other interests are cinematography, languages and cooking.

-(last update January 2019)
+(last update November 2019)